 Installing GAUSS Applications for GAUSS v12 and lower

 GAUSS applications are a set of files that need to be placed in the /src, /lib and /examples directory from your GAUSSHOME directory.
 To install an application, you simply need to extract them to your GAUSSHOME directory.
 Internally the application zip file has the same file hierarchy as the GAUSS directory structure and so all files will automatically go to the right place.

-Step by step installation
+Windows: Step by step installation

 - Open the windows file explorer and browse to the location to which you have downloaded your application.